 Yongnian Zheng, Jiwei Qian

 Although the absolute number of poor people in the world has declined significantly in recent decades, poverty reduction continues to be a very important issue.
-There continue to be very large numbers of poor people, relative poverty is an increasingly concerning problem and progress on poverty...
+There still are very large numbers of poor people, relative poverty is an increasingly concerning problem, and progress on poverty...

 August 14, 2019

 The key question at the heart of this book is to what extent political activists in mainland China, Taiwan and Hong Kong have made progress in their quest to liberalise and democratise their respective polities.
 Taking a long historical perspective, the book compares and contrasts the political...

 Much is written about China and the role of the Chinese Communist Party, but without exploring in detail the nature of the party and how it operates.
 This book provides an in-depth assessment of the current state of the Chinese Communist Party.
 It outlines the huge size of the party – 88 million...